Do Police Checks Expire?

 What Does Point In Time Mean?

-A National Police Check is classed as a ‘point in time’ check.
+Any check – an Australian National Police Check or an AFP Check or International Police Check is classed as a ‘point in time’ check.
 A point in time check means that the information is only in date as of that moment.
 If a person commits an offence the day after receiving their police check certificate, this latest offence will not be included in the information.
 For this reason, police checks should be renewed regularly depending on the reason they are being used.

 What Does A Police Check Result Look Like?